hldohaga/upfnabp/final227.md

 This effect might be due to broader biologic effects.
 These might be presence or absence of other chemicals, structural 'food matrix' effects, or energy density as Rauber explains @rauber2020 .
-Alternatively, it could relate to the non-biologic, the wider economic and cultural aspects of UPF, such as Dimbleby's 'food system' @dimbleby2023 .
+Alternatively, it could relate to the wider economic and cultural aspects of UPF.

-Bourdieu @bourdieu2002 studied how food and culture are intertwined.
-Humphries' @humphries2016 editorial and Martinez's @martínez2021 deconstruction update these wider aspects with international and epistemological distinctions.
-These explanatory papers help to develop our understanding and provide a framework for further study.

-### Age

-Age is a particular feature in this outcome.
-BP is very strongly affected by age.
-In cross sectional studies Age has several dimensions.
-Age identifies cohorts of people with particular experiences, it identifies duration of experience, it represents physiologically different states, and it also identifies access to resources financial, material, and experiential.
-Prospective, longitudinal studies, and case matching can help reduce some of the effects.
-However longitudinal studies have reported similarly equivocal results, identifying a potentially more complex interaction.

 ### Ideas for further research